 Near the edge of the field of view, this design (patented under U.S. Pat.
 8063968) uses reduced pixel pitch to compensate for the foreshortening as the view shifts away from nadir.
-This ensures that the cloud background signal (and its associated shot noise, associated with the particle nature of light) is minimized while lightning signal is maximized, thus preserving a good signal-to-noise ratio near the Earth's limb.
-The resulting GSD over the contiguous United States is shown in Figure 4-14.
-The largest pixels, near nadir, are sized 30 x 30 μ m, with pitch reducing in steps to the smallest size of 20 x 24 μ m.
+This ensures that the cloud background signal (and its associated shot noise) is minimized while lightning signal is maximized, thus preserving a good signal-to-noise ratio near the Earth's limb.
+Shot noise is caused by the particle nature of light.
+The resulting GSD over the continental United States is shown in Figure 4-14.
+The largest pixels, near nadir, are sized 30 x 30 $\mu$ m, with pitch reducing in steps to the smallest size of 20 x 24 $\mu$ m.

 The vertical and horizontal discontinuities in the GSD reveal pixel pitch boundaries.
-The overlapping coverage from GOES-East and GOES-West will ensure that every location in the conguous United States is covered with a GSD of 11 km or better.
+The overlapping coverage from GOES-East and GOES-West will ensure that every location in the continental United States is covered with a GSD of 11 km or better.